Saturday, February 27, 2010

 Jackson (Mississippi) served as the Mets' AA affiliate from 1975 to 1990, before moving to Binghamton, NY, a good deal closer to the home team.

-Value: This card cost $1 on Beckett Marketplace, typical for players that didn't find success in the majors.
+Value: This card cost $1 on Beckett Marketplace, typical for most TCMA cards of this era.

 Monday, February 22, 2010